ihsanlearn/ihnurls/README.md

 ---

-## License

 ## Author

-Developed by iihhn
-Focused on penetration testing, automation, and modern recon tooling.
+Developed by iihhn, focused on penetration testing, automation, and modern recon tooling.